Danish Vegetables Produced with Minimal Amounts of Pesticides

 In an official report, The Danish Veterinary and Food Administration (Fødevarestyrelsen) and the Technical University of Denmark (DTU) conclude that the number of pesticide residues is considerably lower compared to products from other countries around the world.
 In a random check of products from Denmark, rest of the EU, and outside of EU, Danish fruit and vegetables scored significantly better.

-In Danish vegetables, pesticide residues were found on 27% of the Danish products, compared to 55% on those of the rest of the EU.
-When it comes to fruit, the pattern is the same; pesticide residues were found on 45% on Danish fruit, while the number was 72% of other EU countries and 74% for non-EU fruit.
+In Danish vegetables, pesticide residues were found on 22% of the Danish products, compared to 50% on the EU and 35% for vegetables produced outside of the EU.
+When it comes to fruit, the pattern is the same; pesticide residues were found on 44% on Danish fruits, while the number was 72% for other EU countries and 81% for non-EU fruits.

 No Danish product exceeds the legal maximum